Hedge Fund Losses Caused by Fraud or Negligence

 - Bernard L. Madoff Investment Securities: Bernie Madoff’s hedge fund was essentially a $65B Ponzi scheme that went on for years until 2008.
 His scam defrauded thousands of investors, from the rich and famous to many others.
 Madoff was eventually convicted and sent to federal prison for 150 years.
 He died in April 2021.

-A hedge fund fraud doesn’t have to be “notorious” for investors to suffer significant losses.
-This is why it is important that you consult with knowledgeable securities fraud attorneys to determine whether you have grounds for filing a Financial Industry Regulatory Authority (FINRA) arbitration claim to pursue damage.Representing Investors in Recovering Damages Caused by Broker Fraud and Negligence
+A hedge fund fraud doesn’t have to be “notorious” for investors to suffer significant financial losses.
+This is why it is important that you consult with knowledgeable securities fraud attorneys and securities lawyers to determine whether you have grounds for filing a Financial Industry Regulatory Authority (FINRA) arbitration claim to pursue damage.Representing Investors in Recovering Damages Caused by Broker Negligence and Fraud

 SSEK Law Firm has represented institutional investors, high-net-worth investors, and retail investors for over 30 years.
 We have the experience, skills, resources, and knowledge to go after the brokerage firms and financial advisors responsible for your investment losses.

-Even if the hedge fund has gone out of business, you still may have grounds for a FINRA arbitration case against your broker-dealer who should have conducted the proper due diligence to make sure that the hedge fund was safe and suitable for you.
+Even if the hedge fund has gone out of business, you may still have grounds for a FINRA arbitration case against your broker-dealer who should have conducted the proper due diligence to ensure that the hedge fund was safe and suitable for you.

-Contact us online or call SSEK Law Firm at (800) 259-9010 to request your free case consultation.
+Contact us online or call SSEK Law Firm at (866) 931-7628 to request your free case consultation with our highly-experienced FINRA lawyers and investment loss attorneys.